Home - Book Preview

 “Are you guys going anywhere for vacation?”
 Kathy asked while the friends ate their lunch together in early March.

-Kathy’s family would head back to Southern California to visit friends and family.
-Her family hadn’t gone anywhere over the Christmas/New Year’s break.
-They also hadn’t seen many of the people they would visit since they moved east.
+Kathy’s family would return to Southern California to visit friends and family.
+They had not gone anywhere over the Christmas/New Year’s break and had not seen many of the people they would visit since moving east.

 “No, we’re not doing anything this year,” Jeff mumbled as he ate his sandwich.
 “I’ll be working at Bilzarian’s for those two weeks.”

 His family hadn’t planned anything for the upcoming vacation because his sister Kara was still in public school.
-Thompkins held their spring vacation over a single two-week period in mid-March, rather than over one week in February and one week in April like public schools in Massachusetts did.
-Going away would be too difficult with two different school schedules to contend with.
+Thompkins held their spring vacation over a single two-week period in mid-March rather than over one week in February and one week in April as public schools in Massachusetts did.
+Going away would be too difficult with two different school schedules.

-Jack chimed in with, “My family’s headed north to do some skiing.”
+Jack said, “My family’s headed north for skiing.”

 Jack was excited because skiing was the one sport he could participate in despite his leg.
-As long as he didn’t have to ski through moguls all day his hip and leg could take the exercise.
+As long as he didn’t have to ski through moguls all day, his hip and leg could do the exercise.
 He’d never come off a mountain if he had his way.

 “Spring vacation means the baseball season is almost upon us!”
 Jeff said, smiling.
 “It’ll be good to get back out under the sun.”

 “I’m still doing my daily workouts, naturally,” Jeff said.
 “I’ve been using a batting trainer at home since hockey ended.
-I’ve also been tossing a ball around with Dad for a couple of weeks.”
+I’ve also been tossing a ball with Dad for two weeks.”

-The snow melted by the end of February; the winter had been mild despite the way it started.
-Joe and Jeff Knox ventured outside to throw baseballs as soon as the ground was clear.
+The snow melted by the end of February.
+The winter had been mild despite the way it started.
+Joe and Jeff Knox ventured outside to throw baseballs as soon as the ground cleared.

-Jeff stacked fifty pound bags of ice melt at Bilzarian’s Hardware about three weeks later.
-Snow was possible at any time through late May in New England, though the increasing outdoor temperatures made needing ice melt less and less of a probable occurence.
-He stretched and wiped his brow after placing the last bag on the stack.
+About three weeks later, Jeff stacked fifty-pound bags of ice melt at Bilzarian’s Hardware.
+Snow was possible at any time through late May in New England, though rising outdoor temperatures made the need for ice melt less likely.
+After placing the last bag on the stack, he stretched and wiped his brow.

-Jeff wondered how Jack and Kathy were each enjoying their vacations.
+Jeff wondered how Jack and Kathy were enjoying their vacations.
 He couldn’t begrudge them the fun they were having with their families.
-Both of his friends worked hard at school.
-All three of the friends were near the top of their small class; class sizes at Thompkins were smaller than at local public schools, but the academics there were much more rigorous.
+His friends worked hard at school, and all three were near the top of their small classes.
+Thompkins' classes were smaller than at local public schools, but the academics were much more rigorous.

 “You okay, Jeff?” came Steve Bilzarian’s voice.
 Jeff turned to find his boss walking towards him.